-In 1970 I was adopted shortly after birth in northern Ontario, by Joyce and Arthur Arshawsky.
-A Jewish couple in their late 40’s and 50’s who could not have children of their own.
+In 1970 I was adopted shortly after birth in northern Ontario, by Joyce and Arthur Arshawsky, a Jewish couple in their late 40’s and 50’s who could not have children of their own.
 I was their third.
 My sister, Michele, was 4 years older than I. The first child they adopted was a boy but a few months after bringing him home, the birth mother took him back.
 She had changed her mind.
 My father said they were so devastated that he could not remember what they had named him.
-I knew better than to push him when it came to intimacy between the two of us.
-I never probed him for more.
+I knew better than to push him when it came to intimacy between the two of us and never probed him for more.

-My sister and I dutifully attended 8 years of Conservative Hebrew school as well as Synogogue at Beth Tzedec.
-My mother was in the temples choir.
+My sister and I dutifully attended 8 years of Conservative Hebrew school as well as Synagogue at Beth Tzedec Temple in Toronto.
+My mother was in the temple's choir.
 I grew up listening to her deep mezzo-soprano voice intone the mournful prayers from behind huge marble pews.
-If I was lucky, I could sneak back there in between that mornings Haftorah’s and before the Mourners Kaddish.
+On some Saturdays, I would sneak back there in between that mornings Haftorah’s and before the Mourners Kaddish.
 The director would hand me fruit flavored hard candies in white crinkly cellophane wrappers, smiling at me over his eyeglasses perched on the tip of his nose.
 I would unwrap those QUIETLY while studying the faces of the other choir members.
-Elegant Rosalie with the dark rich hair also sang soprano alongside my mother.
+Elegant Rosalie with her dark rich hair also sang soprano alongside my mother.

-Arthur, who returned home from work every day by kissing the Mezuzah that hung on the right side of the door frame, was a great Jewish cook, renowned for his overpowering garlic salad dressings, cabbage rolls and his insistence on mashed potatoes at every Friday Shabbat dinner.
-Memories of Pesach are etched by the intense cleaning of the kitchen cupboards and the exchange of the Chometz dishes for our kosher-for-passover ones.
+The strongest memories I have are of Arthur returning home from work every day by kissing the Mezuzah that hung on the right side of the door frame.
+He was a great Jewish cook, renowned for his overpowering garlic salad dressings, cabbage rolls and his insistence on mashed potatoes at every Friday Shabbat dinner.
+Recollections of Pesach are etched by the intense cleaning of the kitchen cupboards and the exchange of the Chometz dishes for our kosher-for-passover ones.
 Two sets of each dish for Milichg and two for meat.
 Then there was the yearly purchase of a meat grinder to make his famous Gifelte Fish marked by the frugal return of said cleaned grinder.

 Every fall, Arthur harvested cucumbers from a plot of farm he owned just north of Toronto.
 I have no recollection of this labor, but only the 50 jars of pickled cucumbers lining our cold basement cellar.
-After he died in 2006, I opened the last mason jar of Arthur’s famous pickles with my childhood friend, Jodi.
+These he doled out to friends and family over the year, mindful of saving some until the next harvest.
+After he died in 2006, I opened the last mason jar with my childhood friend, Jodi.
 We savored every crunch.
 They were piquant and tart.
 Exactly as we had remembered.
 Amidst sacks of potatoes and rice, the cellar was also lined with countless boxes of orange Trident gum, and cans of Heinz Tomato Soup.
 You never knew when another war or famine would cause us to be grateful for his foresight in food storage.

 My father moved from Saskatchewan to Toronto in the 50's to attend school, changing his name from Israel to Arthur to escape the cruelty of anti-semitism.
 On this history he built a thriving Endodontic practice in Yorkville, taught at the University of Toronto and worked right into his 80’s.
 Letting go of the role of practitioner and teacher was torturous for him.

-I don’t carry too many clear memories, but this one is crystal.
-The night before my Bat-Mitzvah, Arthur came into my room and sat on my bed to face me.
+One of the most crystalized memories I hold of him is the night before my Bat-Mitzvah at 13.
+Arthur came into my room and sat on my bed to face me.
 I remember squirming at the directness of his attention.
 This was not done in our family.
 He told me that I had studied diligently and that he was proud of me and that all I had to do was my best.
 I remember feeling jittery and nervous by this act but I did not have the context to understand the dissonance created by my fathers sense of duty and my own inability to rise to this occasion.
 The next day, I stood at the Bima in a pink corduroy jacket and matching mini-skirt and looked out over the congregation.
+My hair had been braided the night before on purpose so that it would lay in jagged rows across my shoulders.
+I tied it in two clips.
+I gulped in the stale air.
+So quiet.
 A place that would always belong to just my father.
 His people.
 His prayers.
-My hair had been braided the night before on purpose so that it would lay in jagged rows across my shoulders.
-I tied it in two clips.
 I only wanted it to be over soon.

 I didn’t plan on being a disappointment to my family.
 No one ever sets out that way.
 I stayed under the radar for quite a long time.
 Hiding was the easy part.
 A mother with a terminal illness and a stoic father who buried himself in what he loved to do, pretending that all was well in his palace on Elmsthorpe Avenue.